yu-fung-hang/interview-QnA/Java/README.md

 A **mutable** object can be changed after it was created, while an **immutable** object (like String) cannot.

+## Q15: Why is String an immutable class?

 ## Reference:
 https://www.edureka.co/blog/interview-questions/java-interview-questions/